 While it might be tempting to create a visually striking resume with tables, headers, footers, and graphics, these elements can actually hinder an ATS from reading your resume correctly.
 Many ATS systems struggle to interpret information contained within tables or under unusual headings.

 A resume scanner, or parsing software, is the part of an ATS that automatically “reads” your information.
-It breaks down the information into categories like education, work experience and years of experience, skills, and more so that it can neatly compare candidates to convey a top tier to the recruiting team.
+It breaks down the information into categories like education, work experience, years of experience, skills, and more so that it can neatly compare candidates and convey a top-tier to the recruiting team.

-If your resume is not aligned with what the software is looking for, important details may be missed or misunderstood.
+If your resume does not match what the software is looking for, important details may be missed or misunderstood.

 With so many companies relying on automated systems to screen applications, it's essential to understand how to tailor a professional resume to meet both human and machine expectations.